bekiblue/flutter-2024-proj/README.md

 # flutter-2024-proj

 # Project Description
-Agazhe is a mobile application aimed at connecting skilled laborers with clients.
+Agazhe (አጋዥ) is a mobile application aimed at connecting skilled laborers with clients.
 The platform will alow clients to post jobs related to electricity ,water maintainance and Tv repair.

 # Planned Features
 # Authentication